Southern Poverty Law Center: Fundraising and finances

 The SPLC's activities, including litigation, are supported by fundraising efforts, and it does not accept any fees or share in legal judgments awarded to clients it represents in court.
 Starting in 1974, the SPLC set aside money for its endowment stating that it was "convinced that the day [would] come when non-profit groups [would] no longer be able to rely on support through mail because of posting and printing costs".

 The Los Angeles Times reported that by 2017, the SPLC's financial resources "nearly totaled half a billion dollars in assets".
 In 2023, its endowment was $749 million, its revenue was $170 million, and its expenses totaled $122 million.
-In 2024, revenue and expenses were both $129 million and the group's endowment grew to $822 million.
+In 2024, revenue was $204.8 million and expenses were $127.7 million and the group's endowment was $738.4 million.

-Prior to his departure in 2019, Dees' "role at the Center was focused on 'donor relations' and 'expanding the Center's financial resources.'"
+Prior to his departure in 2019, Dees' role at the center was focused on "donor relations" and "expanding the center's financial resources."